DWitoslawski/DWitoslawski/README.md

 ### I am a UNLV Computer Science and Biology Student interested in data science/engineering and software engineering.
-Currently engaging in bioinformatics research developing software tools and pipelines for data analysis.
+Currently engaging in bioinformatics research developing software tools and machine learning pipelines for data analysis.

 <!--
 **DWitoslawski/DWitoslawski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.